An Overview of Construction Scheduling Software

 How Schedule Software Relates to the Construction Process

-To understand the roles construction scheduling software plays, you need to be familiar with the basic construction process.
 The typical construction project will pass through six stages: design, pre-construction, procurement, construction, commissioning, and occupancy.

 In the design stage, you create, select, and amend one or more possible building designs to meet the requirements of the project.
 Pre-construction (an umbrella term for all activities that take place before construction actually gets underway) involves a number of related and consecutive activities, including design evaluation, value analyses, constructability assessments, and bidding for the project.
 Procurement is the process of acquiring the resources and services needed for construction.

 Construction, of course, is the actual building of the project, and is typically the most complex and lengthy phase of any construction project because of the sheer number of moving pieces, both human and mechanical.
 Once you’ve constructed a building, it’s ready for commissioning, which is the process of verifying that all of a building’s systems are in proper working order, including the electrical, fire safety, and plumbing systems, along with many others.
 When owners and inspectors have commissioned and deemed the building fit for occupancy, people can start moving in to live and work.